techwraith/techwraith.com/essays/management/most-companies-organize-themselves-in-one-of-two-ways.md

 Functional and cross-functional teams- both of these organization styles have their benefits and drawbacks.
 Lets explore some of the attributes of these organizations and see what we can take from each style.
-The goal is to create something well suited to a fast growing product and engineering organization.
+The goal is to create something well suited to a fast growing product and engineering organization that already has a solid technical foundation to build upon.

 ## Functional Teams